 Network connection: OneVue Network Requirements are met (network port and firewall requirements).

-OneVue Network Profile: during configuration, option to assign Transmitter to OneVue wired network profile or create a new network profile.
-For a Non-DHCP network, IPv4 address required.
+OneVue Network Profile: you have the option to assign the Transmitter to a OneVue wired network profile or create a new network profile.
+For a Non-DHCP network, an IPv4 address required.

 NTP time source: NTP Server IP address or URLs (up to three allowed).

 Port UDP 123 is required to be open for use with an external Network Time Protocol (NTP) Server.
-The use of internal a NTP Server is also supported.
+The use of an internal an NTP Server is also supported.

 From your mobile device, open the OneVue Device Configurator (ODC) app .